bentoml/BentoML/docs/source/guides/migration.rst

 1.0 Migration Guide
 ===================

 BentoML version 1.0.0 APIs are backward incompatible with version 0.13.1.
-However, most of the common functionality can be achieved with the new version.
-We will guide and demonstrate the migration by transforming the `quickstart <https://github.com/bentoml/BentoML/tree/main/examples/quickstart>`_ gallery project from BentoML version 0.13.1 to 1.0.0.
+However, most of the functionality is maintained in the new version.
+We will demonstrate this by migrating the `quickstart <https://github.com/bentoml/BentoML/tree/main/examples/quickstart>`_ gallery project. from BentoML version 0.13.1 to 1.0.0.
 Complete every migration action denoted like the section below.

 .. admonition:: 💡 Migration Task